What happened in the key seats for horseracing in the general election?

 Laurence Robertson (Conservative) — Tewkesbury

-Robertson lost the seat which includes Cheltenham racecourse to the Liberal Democrats by 6,262 votes.
-He was an ardent supporter of racing, often representing its case in parliament.
-In April he met Sunak to discuss the potential impact of affordability checks.
+Robertson lost the seat that includes Cheltenham racecourse to the Liberal Democrats by 6,262 votes.
+He has been an ardent supporter of racing, often representing its case in parliament.
+In April he met Rishi Sunak to discuss the potential impact of affordability checks.
 He was an adviser to the BGC on sport and safer gambling.

 Now read these...